Welcome to the Harwich Neighbourhood Policing Team pages. We are

 The Mobile Police Station will not be in service until

-There has been a reduction in the number of dwelling burglaries in
+There has been a recent increase in the number of dwelling

-the Harwich area recently.
-However, residents are urged to remain
+burglaries in the Harwich area recently.
+Residents are urged to

-vigilant to help prevent further burglaries in the area.
-Certain
+remain vigilant to help prevent further burglaries in the area.

-individuals are still being targetted by both uniformed and covert
+Certain individuals are being targeted by both uniformed and covert

 Some extra thought should be given to ensure security is tight,